open-revolution/research/imed/proposals-summary.md

 Donor countries and philanthropies make grants to the World Bank, which disburses money to GAVI.
 GAVI passes this money on to manufacturers who have passed the application process and have won a supply agreement.

+> I think this is a case where the summary needs some extension and rewriting e.g.
+> * Under the scheme => is this AMCs or this specific AMC.
+I assume former i.e. you mean "Under an AMC schema, donoros ..."
+> * What is GAVI?
+Suddenly comes up in 3rd paragraph
+> * What are pneumococcal vaccines.
+In general I think some context (or even separate section in summary) on the health issue would be useful (not only here but e.g. around TB for 3P).
+I could even imagine these could be separated and form part of the "broader view of the health landscape" and then we ref from relevant proposals. [name=Rufus Pollock]

 ### Notes
 #### Details
 * In 2005 the CGD published a report on AMCs.
+  * > CGD = ??.
+BTW I think we want a simple glossary / acronym DB! [name=Rufus Pollock]
 * In 2006 the G8 launched a consultative process for a pilot.
 * In 2007 a pilot was launched with Gates Foundation money.
 * In 2009 the pneumococcal vaccine AMC became operational.